Higher Order Central Schemes for Multi-dimensional Hyperbolic Problems: Non-oscillatory behavior

+Here $\gamma$ = $1.4$, the boundary conditions are open and the computational domain is chosen as, $l_x \times l_y = [-0.5,0.5]\times[-0.5,0.5]$.
+This configuration results in four interacting contact discontinuities.
+The solutions are obtained at $t = 0.23$ at two different grid resolutions $200^2$ and $400^2$ shown in figure~\ref{fig5} and figure~\ref{fig6}, respectively.
+For the adiabatic system considered here, the obtained solution is not expected to be symmetric about the oirigin \cite{schulz1993numerical}.
+This test displays the scheme's ability to correctly handle the partly intricate structuring in spite of the method's comparable simplicity.

-{\it The 3D Burger's equation} -- The 3D Burger's equation is solved for the same initial conditions as in ref. \cite{cs12} and solutions are obtained at time $t = 0.8$.
-The computational domain is a square $[-1,1]\times[-1,1]$.
-Figure~\ref{fig7} and figure~\ref{fig8} show the contour plots at resolutions $80^3$ (same as ref.\cite{cs12}) and $400^3$ respectively at the plane $z = 0$.
+{\bf The 3D Burgers' equation} -- The problem of the 3D Burgers' equation is already described in $Example$ $5$ and solutions are obtained at time $t = 0.8$.
+Figure~\ref{fig7} and figure~\ref{fig8} show the contour plots at resolutions $80^3$ (same as in ref.\cite{cs12}) and $400^3$, respectively in the plane $z = 0$. }

+{\bf The 3D blast (explosion) test problem} -- In this problem we solve 3D Euler equation [Eq.\eqref{uavg}] for the same initial conditions as used in ref. \cite{cs12} which are expressed as follows,